aminrouanserik/qcextender/README.md

 **Open Questions**
     - Decide whether to calculate the complex match since the real does not exactly equal the imaginary match.
     - Identify what needs to change in Metadata for modes instead of polarizations
+    - Do I always calculate real and imaginary components differently and then recombine?